Joseph J. Potenza

 The family would like to acknowledge and thank the following people and agencies who added value to Joe's life since Kay's passing in 2017, Cindy Leone, for being there for Joe after Kay's passing.
 He loved those lunches at Heidelberg's with you, and your laughter and spirit; Veterans Administration especially Dr. P and Laura, so much kindness, attentiveness and professional care and provision from all of the medical staff; Brookdale staff, all of you have been just wonderful and accommodating; Caregivers, Inc. staff, special thanks to Frank and Maria for being there for Joe, and to Bonnie's Band of Angels and a huge thanks to Bonnie, Sharon and Tatiana who made Joe's last couple of years at Brookdale a blessing.
 Thanks to all who participated in Joe's caregiving.
 And at the helm of all of this, thanks to his daughter, Kathy Jo Caruso and son in law Dan Caruso and grandson, Nick, who put their own lives on hold to minister and administer love, care and support in every way to “On the Go Joe”... run rabbits and bark at the moon!!

-Expressions of sympathy may be placed on Joe's online memorial page by going to www.iocovozzifuneralhomes.comTo send flowers to the family of Joseph Potenza, please visit Tribute Store
+Expressions of sympathy may be placed on Joe's online memorial page by going to www.iocovozzifuneralhomes.comTo plant a tree in memory of Joseph Potenza, please visit Tribute Store

 We, at the Iocovozzi Funeral Homes, are proud to be family owned & operated.